adrybakov/wulfric/docs/source/user-guide/conventions/basic-notation.rst

 Basic notation
 **************

-On this page we introduce formal definition of the vector and cell and describe how they are stored in wulfric.
+On this page we introduce formal definitions of the vector and cell and describe how they are stored in Wulfric.

-Wulfric stores and manipulates both column vectors and row vectors as (3,) |NumPy|_ arrays (i. e. the code does not explicitly distinguish the row and column vectors)
+Wulfric stores and manipulates both column vectors and row vectors as (3,)
+|NumPy|_ arrays (i.e. the code does not explicitly distinguish the row and
+column vectors).

 .. math::